postmanlabs/labs-docs/v6/postman/design_and_develop_apis/view_and_analyze_reports.md

 #### Average response size

-Gives you the average response size of your request in terms of bytes.
+Gives you the average response size of your request in terms of bytes or kilobytes.

 #### Average response time